mgage/demo-home-site/content/moodle/linear_optimizaton_fall17.md

 ---
-title: "Operations_research"
+title: "Linear_optimizaton_fall17"
-date: 2019-05-28T19:48:39-04:00
+date: 2019-05-29T12:11:23-04:00
 draft: false
 ---

-This course introduces the simplex method.
+This course Linear Optimization or Operations Research introduces the simplex method.
 This version was taught in Fall 2017.

 (click title for more)
 <!--more-->